The Shark Vertex Pro Cordless Vacuum is a great lightweight cleaning companion that won't break the bank

 (Image credit: Helen McCue.)

-Disassembling the vacuum to use it in the powered lift-away mode is really simple, though we’d have preferred if the small tools were stored on board the vacuum for easy access.
+Disassembling the vacuum to use it in the powered lift-away mode is really simple, though I'd have preferred if the small tools were stored on board the vacuum for easy access.
 Nevertheless, the ability to use it in so many different configurations is very convenient.

 When vacuuming exclusively in boost mode, that battery lasted for just 11.5 minutes, so it’s best to utilize all the suction levels to prolong the battery during use.
-And though the selection of tools is useful, we’d have preferred if the US model was supplied with the mini motorized pet tool that comes with this vacuum if you buy it in the UK.
+And though the selection of tools is useful, I'd have preferred if the US model was supplied with the mini motorized pet tool that comes with this vacuum if you buy it in the UK.

-Shark Vertex Pro Cordless Vacuum: Care and maintenance
+Shark Vertex Pro: Care & maintenance

 The washable pre-motor filter needs rinsing monthly, whereas the post-motor HEPA only needs rinsing once a year.
 Both filters will need replacing after 2.5-3 years of use.
 All the filters are easy to access for cleaning and replacement.